Ganting Grand Mosque: Modern history

 After the Allies landed in Sumatra, many of the Muslim Indian soldiers brought by the English deserted and joined the native revolutionaries.
 They planned strategy in the mosque, including the assault on a British barracks.
 One of these Indian soldiers, who had died in the assault, was buried at the mosque.
 Since 1950, after Indonesia's independence was recognised, the Ganting Grand Mosque has hosted numerous statesmen from both Indonesia and abroad, including Vice President Mohammad Hatta, Minister of Defence Sultan Hamengkubuwana IX, and General Abdul Haris Nasution.
 Foreign dignitaries who have visited the mosque included people from Malaysia, Saudi Arabia, and Egypt.

 Construction on the mosque has continued.
 In 1960 the mosque's 25 columns, originally constructed from brick, were covered in ceramic tiles; seven years later, this was followed seven years later by the construction of minarets on the left and right of the dome.
 In 1995, the walls of the main chamber were covered in tile.

 On 10 April 2005 an aftershock measuring 6.7 on the Richter scale struck the west coast of Sumatra two weeks after a larger earthquake struck Nias.
-This caused crackage to the columns supporting the mosque's roof.
+This caused cracks to the columns supporting the mosque's roof.
 Three years later, the Ganting Grand Mosque was one of 608 places of worship severely damaged when another large earthquake struck the area on 30 September 2009.
 The earthquake collapsed part of the mosque's façade and caused severe structural damage to the interior columns; as a result, the community feared that the mosque would collapse.
 Before renovations were completed in 2010, prayers had to be held in the yard.
 In 2011 the Ganting Grand Mosque was listed as one of Indonesia's 100 most beautiful mosques in a book compiled by Andalan Media.
 The only other mosque from West Sumatra included was Raya Bayur Mosque, Agam Regency.